 You can add pine cones to fill up or cover any empty holes.
 But not too much.
 The marbles in the glass gar pick up the light from the dewdrop lights, adding an additional little sparkle and dimension.
 (I tried to capture this with the camera; utter failure.)

 Did I mention how versatile these wooden totes are?
 For this Christmas, I placed the tote on our coffee table, on a double runner of a Christmas plaid fabric and burlap.
-Depending on the size of wooden tote, they can be placed on shelves, countertops, or dining room tables.
+Depending on the size of the wooden tote, they can be placed on shelves, countertops, or dining room tables.

 I am excited to explore decorating this tote for upcoming seasons.
-But I’m not sure if I am in love with the paint color of this tote; so I am deciding on whether to paint it or not, and if so, what color.
+But I’m not sure if I am in love with the paint color of this tote; so I am deciding on whether to paint it or not and if so, what color.